Table of contents

 Core Web Vitals

 Core Web Vitals became part of Google’s algorithm in 2021, which means they directly affect a site’s ranking in search results.
-Sites that provide a good user experience, according to Core Web Vitals metrics, are ranked better and can achieve higher positions in search results.
-Therefore, it is important to optimize these on page elements to improve both SEO and overall user experience.
+According to Core Web Vitals metrics, sites that provide a good user experience are ranked better and can achieve higher positions in search results.
+Therefore, it is important to optimize these on-page elements to improve both SEO and overall user experience.

 To check whether a site meets Core Web Vitals (CWV), which is crucial for user experience and SEO, you can use various tools offered by Google.
 Here are ways to check CWV: